 His work has appeared in many photographic magazines both here in the UK and in America.
 More recently he has developed an expertise in digital imaging, exploring both monochrome and colour techniques and has been invited to write extended articles for specialist digital photographic magazines such as Black & White Photography, Practical Photography, Total Digital Photography, Digital Photo Digital Camera and Photo Techniques USA.

 A passionate traveler, Tony (together with his wife Eva,) has made frequent visits to the USA, documenting the depopulating areas of western Nebraska, North and South Dakota and south-eastern Montana.
 The culmination of this work has been the much celebrated book “Ghosts in the Wilderness; Abandoned America” (published by AAPPL).
 This was favourably reviewed in numerous national newspapers including The Independent, The Guardian and The Washington Post.
 Very recently, a new book “Fragments of The American Dream” has been published, which reinvestigates the same area to see if many changes have occurred.

 Another personal project involved scouring the old American highways in search of the dwindling glamour of many of the independent diners, motels, hotels, and theaters that continue to survive.
 This work is an attempt to celebrate these iconic beacons which epitomize the American dream and to ensure that they do not become a fading memory.
 This project was also published by AAPPL and is titled “Icons of the Highway”.
 Work from this project also appears on both The BBC and The Guardian websites.

 A Fellow of the Royal Photographic Society, Tony is a fine art photographer with work in the permanent collection of The RPS, The Fox Talbot Museum and in numerous private collections here in the UK, in Europe, Japan and in The States.

-More about Tony is avaialble on his website.
+Find out more about Tony on his website!